 - Xavier's five-year medical school acceptance rate of 80 percent for applicants to enter vs. national acceptance rate of 46 percent.

 - The average rate of graduation for student-athletes (approximately 80 percent) ranks among the best in the nation.

-- International study opportunities are offered in more than 16 countries; service learning semesters offered Nicaragua, Ghana, India, Nepal and urban Cincinnati.
+- International study opportunities are offered in more than 16 countries; academic service learning semesters offered in Nicaragua, Ghana, India, and urban Cincinnati.